How to Build a Prediction Market Platform Like Polymarket

 Frequently Asked Questions

-How long does it take to build a prediction market platform?
+How much does it cost to build a prediction market platform in 2025?

 What blockchain network is best for prediction market platform development?